lukecav/wp-hazelcast/README.md

-# wp-hazelcast
+# WP Hazelcast
-WordPress Object Cache using Hazelcast.
+Back your WP Object Cache with Hazelcast, a high-performance in-memory storage backend.